Lead Authorship of CARRA Registry Manuscripts

 The selected applicants will participate in regularly occurring conference calls with the study team.

-Applications must be received by January 12, 2018 and consist of the following materials:
+Applications must consist of the following materials:

 - Research Statement: Describe what you hope to gain from this experience and how it would fit into your long-term career goals, including your disease area interests.
 This must include a statement that you will be able to devote the time necessary to complete the manuscript within the proposed timeline.
 200 word maximum.